Led by Camilla Vickers

-It is a project which aims to influence thinking and practice on the quality of life for older people with health impairments, both physical and mental, and those who care for them.
+The HealthPitch project stems directly from Davina Vickers’s terminal illness and her daughter, a healthcare professional, Camilla’s time caring for her.
+It aims to influence thinking and practice on the quality of life for older people with health impairments, both physical and mental, and those who care for them.

 Music can be a powerful tool for achieving this.
-And we bring professional level opera, set in relevant and interactive stories to actively engage with residents, staff, families and local communities.
-We also present our productions at workshops and conferences reaching key stakeholders, providers and influencers so to spark discussions on ways of enriching the lives of those often overlooked.
+HealthPitch brings professional quality opera set within relevant and interactive stories to actively engage with residents, staff, families and local communities.
+We also present our productions at workshops and conferences reaching providers and influencers to spark discussions on ways of enriching the lives of those often overlooked.

 For more information or to book a performance see: https://www.healthpitch.org